Urigo/angular-meteor/README.md

 * Include method to allow users to automatically create a three way data bind between model, view and collection.
 * Update documentation on $collection service with examples.
 * More general method to recompile angular code whenever a template is re-rendered using Handlebar helpers, such as #if and with iron-router, than the current workaround for iron-router.
-* Optional: Create ngMeteor generator for Yeoman to allow users to get started more quickly.
+* Optional: Create ngMeteor generator for Yeoman to allow users to get started more quickly and easily.

 ## Quick start
 1. Install [Meteor](http://docs.meteor.com/#quickstart) <code>curl https://install.meteor.com | /bin/sh</code>